University of Mysore: Notable people

-Online Programs
+Online programs

-The University launched several new Online Degree Programs during the COVID Pandemic, in an attempt to ensure students completing their School leaving exams in 2020-21 did not lose an Academic year due to Colleges & Universities being in lockdown.
-Its Programs were approved by the University Grants Commission (India) in early 2020 itself, making it one of the first Public Universities to try an initiative of this nature.
-The University had started projects in the field of Online Programs in 2014, partnering with University18 as a platform partner, making it an early adopter of technology in education.
+The university launched several new online degree programs during the COVID pandemic, in an attempt to ensure students completing their school leaving exams in 2020-21 did not lose an academic year due to colleges and universities being in lockdown.
+Its programs were approved by the University Grants Commission (India) in early 2020 itself, making it one of the first public universities to try an initiative of this nature.
+The university had started projects in the field of online programs in 2014, partnering with University18 as a platform partner, making it an early adopter of technology in education.